3 Helpful / 5 Not

 Two shots over the Shu Pond; #5 and #8.
 Water not really in play (unless you're quite short), but nice view.
 Edit: One hole has water considerably in play these days....

 Good course to practice annies (rhbh) or forehands.
 Fairways pretty tight and some pins only open on one side; requiring interesting putts.

 Casey, the owner/designer is a wonderful young fellow.
 "I'm only 28, and I've got my own course in the ground."
 You must call him first; because, A: that's what he desires, and B: you'll need a guide.
 The reason this is a pro is that you'll enjoy a round with Casey tremendously.

 There are alternate tee possibilities for the final three holes that make them longer/ tougher; and one brings the pond into a more dangerous position.

 Cons: Dirt tees with no signs.
 This will probably remain the case.
 The course is not played enough for tee erosion to become an issue.

 Homemade baskets.
+Edit: Innova baskets have now been purchased and are currently becoming course baskets!
+Does this mean Shu Pond will now be more than nine holes all the time; with the home made buckets still in use also?
+I'm not sure; check with Casey!
 While this is a con because they are not quite up to the level of normal buckets; they hold very well; and this should not be regarded as much of a con.

 Two baskets used for more than one hole.
 Again, this will not be an issue, unless there are quite a number of players at any one time.
 I don't expect this to happen.